explorer14/JwtAuthenticationHelper/README.md

 # Setup

-### In version 2.1 a new convenience extension method has been introduced that encapsulates all the data protection and cookie auth boiler plate so that the developer only needs to call this single extension method in their Startup.cs::ConfigureServices method to add JWT Auth helper and use the IJwtTokenGenerator in the controllers.
-This extension method takes the following parameters:

-a) A mandatory instance of TokenValidationParameters.
-If its null, an exception will be thrown.

-b) Application discriminator string to be used by data protection API internally to keep the encryption keys isolated per application.
-If no value is passed in then by default it will use IHostingEnvironment.ApplicationName.

-c) Instance of AuthUrlOptions class that can be used to specify the login/logout path and the returnUrl parameter name.
-The defaults are the same as that of out of the box ASP.NET Core MVC cookie authentication i.e. login path = "/Account/Login", logout path = "/Account/Logout" and return url param = "returnUrl".
+## BREAKING CHANGES:
+In version 3.0.0, the middleware bootstrapping has been simplified so that the `TokenValidationParameters` instance is no longer required to be provided by consumers, instead a lighter weight `TokenOptions` instance that can be hydrated from `appsettings.json`, has been introduced.
+This does make it a breaking change, if you have forked this repo, please make sure you rebase the changes onto your forks.

+Below is a quick how-to for the library/package:

-## Add the parameters needed for token generation and validations in the appSettings.json file:
+1. Add the parameters needed for token generation and validations in the appSettings.json file (`TokenOptions` class is the similar structure):

 ```
 "Token": {
   "Issuer": "Token.WebApp",